Introduction To CSS

 </div>

-if we use div p then all p tags inside div will get selected
+div p → selects all p inside div

 <head>